 At a Glance - Volume

 We know you're tired of surface area.
 You should be.
-Not only have we been harping on it for the past four chapters, we've only scraped the surface (area?) of the third dimension.
+We've been harping on it for the past four chapters, but we've only scraped the surface (area?) of the third dimension.

 We took a look at 3D shapes, but found areas and circumferences and heights, all two-dimensional concepts that we already know.
 There's a whole other aspect to the third dimension that's been hidden from us.
 Like we've been living in the Matrix this whole time.